Oak Grove Baptist Church, Cadiz, KY (270) 522-6521

 Women on Mission

 Women on Mission oversees the mission education of the women, girls and preschoolers (boys and girls) at Oak Grove.
-The girls and preschoolers meet on the first Wednesday night of the month as part of the church's missions night emphasis.
-The Baptist Young Women meet on the first Thursday night of each month at the home of one of the group members.
+The girls and preschoolers meet on Wednesday nights.
+The Baptist Young Women meet on the first Thursday night of each month at the home of one of the group's members.
+Another Women on Mission group meets during the daytime.

 Women on Mission began at Oak Grove in the early 1940s as Women's Missionary Union.
 The Women on Mission group promotes the mission offerings of the church--Annie Armstrong North American Mission Offering, Eliza Broadus State Mission Offering, and the Lottie Moon International Missions Offering.